TURuibo/Neuropathic-Pain-Diagnosis-Simulator/README.md

 # Neuropathic Pain Diagnosis Simulator

-This is a Python project for generating the simulated data in the neuropathic pain diagnosis.
-The current version only supports to generate one kind of practical issues for one dataset per generation.
+This is a Python project for generating the simulated data in the neuropathic pain diagnosis as shown in [1].
+The current version only supports to introduce at most one kind of practical issues per generation.

 The directory structure is: